You'll need a combination of creative and technical skills to work as a multimedia specialist

-- Many experienced multimedia designers and programmers work as consultants or on fixed-term contracts.
-Experienced multimedia professionals may choose to start up their own companies.
+- Experienced multimedia designers and programmers can work as consultants or on fixed-term contracts.
+Alternatively, you may choose to start up your own company.

-- Opportunities exist throughout the country, with most vacancies concentrated in London and the South East.
-Although there is competition for jobs, there is steady demand for professional multimedia specialists.
+- Opportunities exist throughout the country, with many vacancies concentrated in London and the South East.

-- Travel during the working day usually involves visiting clients' premises for meetings, mostly in the local area, although this may occasionally be further afield.
+- Travel during the working day usually involves visiting clients' premises for meetings, mostly in the local area, although occasionally further afield.

 - 3D design/visual art.

-Many professionals working in this area have pursued training in both design and technology-related subjects such as animation, photography and computer programming.
-This combination is useful in developing a set of skills to integrate text, sound and visual elements within a digital environment.
+Many professionals have done training in both design and technology-related subjects such as animation, photography and computer programming.
+This combination helps you develop a set of skills to integrate text, sound and visual elements within a digital environment.

-A range of professional courses and qualifications is available, covering topics such as communication and information technology, artwork imaging, website software and software development.
-Details are available from The Tech Partnership.
+A range of professional courses and qualifications are also available, covering topics such as communication and information technology, artwork imaging, website software and software development.

 You will need: